 “… why didn’t you make your main point more conspicuous in your paper?”

-Now even though I actually provided tables of data, references to the government contracts driving the three examples, I realized that at some point early on in my paper the associate professor had simply stopped reading it.
+Now even though I actually provided tables of data, links to the related government contracts, and news articles regarding these three real-world examples examples, I realized that at some point early on in my paper the associate professor had simply stopped reading it.
 So instead I negotiated a re-write, with an agreement I would most certainly make my main point very conspicuous (technically, ‘even more obvious’).

 A few days later, said associate professor’s door I graced with a pizza box wearing a borrowed uniform from Domino’s employee pal.
 Only instead of a sumptuous, sliced Sicilian pie, I had carefully mounted my updated report mounted carefully in a clean/unused box.